vitopedro/flask-todo-list/README.md

 # Pre requisites

-To lauch the application only docker and docjer compose is required
+To launch the application only docker and docker compose is required

 - [install on linux](https://docs.docker.com/compose/install/)
 - [install on windows](https://docs.docker.com/docker-for-windows/install/)